-James E. Mueller is an associate professor of journalism at the University of North Texas.
+James E. Mueller is a professor of journalism at the University of North Texas.

 He joined the journalism faculty in 2000.
-Mueller is the author of two books on the press: Tag Teaming the Press and Towel Snapping the Press.
+Mueller is the author of three books on the press: Shooting Arrows and Slinging Mud: Custer, the Press, and the Little Bighorn, Tag Teaming the Press and Towel Snapping the Press.

 - Doctor of Journalism, University of Texas